frank209022019/sales-order-mono/README.md

 ---

-# Testing Files
+# Testing Files & Responses

-There is a folder named `Templates` in the root directory of the solution that includes some JSON templates that can be utilized to test the upload feature.
+There is a folder named `templates` in the root directory of the solution that includes some JSON templates that can be utilized to test the upload feature.
 The `SalesOrder.Service` functionality verifies the JSON file and its data against the following criteria:

 - User code
 - Category code